Ali Krieger: 2011 FIFA Women's World Cup

 Krieger missed the 2011 Four Nations Tournament due to commitments with FFC Frankfurt and did not join the national team until February for the Algarve Cup in Portugal.
 Krieger made the start in the team's opening match against Japan on March 2 as well as the match against Norway on March 4.
 In the team's final group match on March 7, Krieger recorded her first assist and helped the United States defeat Finland.
 She started in the final against Iceland, helping the United States win the 2011 Algarve Cup title with a 4–2 win.
 Following the Algarve Cup, Krieger was named to the 23-player roster for a 20-day training camp in the United Kingdom in February and April.
 During the training camp, the United States played a match against England on April 2, during which Krieger made an appearance.

 From April 18 to May 6, Krieger joined the national team for a three-week training camp in Florida.
 On May 9, following the training camp, Krieger was named to the 21-player roster for the 2011 FIFA Women's World Cup.
 Krieger trained with the team in June for eight days in Austria before going to Germany for the World Cup.
 Krieger started in all six matches of the World Cup.
 In the quarterfinals on July 10, the United States faced Brazil.
 After extra time, the score was tied 2–2, leaving the result of the match to a penalty shootout.
 Krieger scored the team's fifth and final penalty to win the match and advance to the semi-finals.
-The United States went on be defeated by Japan in the final.
+The United States went on to be defeated by Japan in the final.
 Krieger was one of only four players for the United States to start and play all 600 minutes of the tournament.
 She was named to Fox Soccer's Best 11 as the best right back in the FIFA Women's World Cup.

 Following the World Cup, Krieger trained with the national team for two weeks in November in Arizona leading into a match against Sweden on November 19.
 She was then named to 18-player game roster for the match against Sweden and made an appearance during the game.
 Following the match, Krieger was called up for an 18-day training camp in Carson, California at The Home Depot Center from December 3 to 20.